-Copper Peaks board of hardworking men is what allows the rich heritage of the jump to be carried on.
-These men volunteer their time working the chairlifts, maintaining the property or educating the tourists about the rich history of the facility.
+Copper Peaks board of hardworking is what allows the rich heritage of the jump to be carried on.
+They volunteer their time working the chairlifts, maintaining the property or educating the tourists about the abundant history of the facility.

 N13870 Copper Peak Rd